animetosho/ParPar/README.md

 Install From Source
 -------------------

+*Be careful with using unstable (non-release tagged) code.
+Untagged commits in the Git repository have not been as thoroughly tested.*

 For building you’ll need node.js (0.10.x or later), node-gyp (can be obtained via `npm install -g node-gyp` command if NPM is available; may be in package managers otherwise) and relevant build tools (i.e. MS Visual C++ for Windows, GCC/Clang family otherwise).
 After you have the dependencies, the following commands can be used to build:

 ```bash